luisgostink/flash-parking-mp/README.md

 - [ ] Complete edit of the login/create account page.

 ## Backend
-- [ ] Make Controllers.
+- [x] Make Controllers.
-- [ ] Show data from the DB.
+- [x] Show data from the DB.
 - [ ] Redirect to Book_Parking.blade with the middleware. after clicking on reserve now.
-- [ ] How to define the user location.
+- [ ] How to define the user location. (together with Beni)
-- [ ] Calculate distance between the user location and all the available parking spots.
+- [ ] Calculate distance between the user location and all the available parking spots. (together with Beni).
+- [ ] Make it work the Reserve parking form and redirect to Confirm Booking page.